daniyalq114/CITS3403-Project/README.md

 ### Features
 **User Input:**
 Enter your Showdown username.
-Submit your team via a Pokepaste link.
 Provide battle replay links for analysis.

+**Sharing:**
+Share your data with other users.

 **Data Extraction:**
-An HTML parser processes the replay data to extract game results and performance metrics.
+A HTML parser processes the replay data to extract game results and performance metrics.

 **Visual Analysis:**
 Charts and summaries display win/loss ratios, ELO fluctuations, move usage statistics, and more.

-**Technologies Used:**
-Frontend: HTML, CSS, Bootstrap, JavaScript
-Backend: Flask (for routing and processing)
-Database: SQLite (via SQLAlchemy)
-APIs and Parsing: Custom HTML parser for battle replay data Version Control: Git and GitHub for collaborative development

 ### Running the test site